 What is a Zipper Foot

 The zipper foot enables the sewing machine needle to stitch close to the raised edge of the zipper.
-The gadget itself can be attached to the machine’s presser foot shaft.
-The zipper foot has the added advantage of being able to attach to the right or the left side of the presser foot holder.
-Use your zipper foot to insert piping as well as cording.
+It can be attached to the machine’s presser foot holder and has the added advantage of being able to attach to the right or the left side.
+As well as sewing zippers, the zipper foot can be used to create and sew piping and cording.

 Start by looking at the zipper and where you plan to place it on your garment.
-Will you have an opening in the middle of the seam and a center placing, or will the zipper seam be lapping over to the left or the right.
-Before you start using the zipper foot decide on the different options that suit your garment and zip closure.
+Will you have an opening in the middle of the seam and a center placing, or will the zipper seam be lapping over to the left or the right?
+Before you start using the zipper foot decide on the different options that suit your garment.

-How to Use a Zipper Foot for a Centered Zip
+How to Use a Zipper Foot for a Centered Zipper

 Here are the steps for how to sew a zipper.